DragoniteSpam/GameMakerTutorialTutorial/README.md

 This isn't to say that you're never allowed to cover a topic that [someone else has already made a tutorial on](https://www.youtube.com/results?search_query=gamemaker+text+box+tutorial), but breaking into saturated markets is hard and doing it as a newcomer to the tutorial space is even harder.

 Imagine someone searches for "spaghetti tutorial," and the search engine retrieves four results.
-One of them is Shaun's and has a million views, one of them is Cosmo's and has 500,000 views, one of them is Mathy's and has 350,000 views, and one of them is yours and it has ten views.
+One of them is Shaun's and has a million views, one of them is Cosmo's and has 500,000 views, one of them is Mathy's and has 350,000 views, and one of them is yours and it has ten views, and three of them are from your mom who doesn't believe you know how to make spaghetti.
 Even if yours ranks just as high in the search as the other three, people in general might be less likely to click on an unknown entity that has yet to prove itself through trial by democracy.

 Let's try going for an angle that nobody else has done yet.